-A new website, Who Were the Nuns has ben launched.
+A new website has been launched.
 This is a work in progress, with plans to have readers contribute information, to have books digitized and fully searchable.
 However, the current database is worth a look.
 The search fields include First name, Last name, Name in Religion, Convent and year Professed.
 The records include all of these fields as well as age when professed, date clothed, place of birth and date of death if known.
 There are some notes available as well which provide some wonderful social history and or insight into the Nun.
 For an example, for an Elizabeth Webster, the notes read:

 "Had become unsettled by the journey to England and was told by the Prioress that she would have to repeat her noviceship.
 She appeared to accept this at first, but after 3 months decided to leave.
 Had been in the habit for four years"